Anderston: 21st century

 However, with the exponential growth of Glasgow's flourishing new financial district, by the turn of the 21st century, Anderston's fortunes seemed to be improving.
 New ultra-modern office developments, international hotels and new residential buildings have sprung up, which have improved the look and reputation of the area markedly.
 After original plans to demolish them, the three tower blocks of the Anderston Centre were saved in favour of refurbishment, after they transferred to the Glasgow West Housing Association.

 As of 2010 the blocks were being externally reclad to match the design of private developments going up adjacent.
 In 2011, work began on demolishing much of the original 1960s housing estate to the east of the motorway, including the Shaftesbury tower, and restoring portions of the original street plan including Argyle Street.
 The development, by Sanctuary Scotland, received multiple awards and also features a statue of Charles Rennie Mackintosh (designed by Andy Scott) as its centrepiece.

 Education

 Anderston Primary School (1973), a non-denominational state school, is located on Port Street in Anderston.

 St Patrick's Roman Catholic Primary School (1962) is situated on Perth Street in Anderston.

-It opened in 1962.
+Glasgow Gaelic School (1999) is a Gaelic language nursery, primary and secondary school located in Berkeley Street.